 Furthermore, because Scratch is still intended to help teach programming, it will impart a lot of useful information to kids and give them a foundation of understanding on which they can base their studies of more complex languages.

-For slightly older students, Ruby is a worthwhile choice as it is a tried and tested programming language which nevertheless offers a fairly shallow learning curve thanks to its unfussy syntax and overall logicality.
+For slightly older students, Ruby is a worthwhile choice as it is a tried and tested programming language that nevertheless offers a fairly shallow learning curve thanks to its unfussy syntax and overall logicality.

 From a newcomer’s perspective, Ruby will be quicker to get to grips with because like Python it is constructed in a way that will make sense to most people after a relatively short period of experimentation.

-When it comes to the way that Ruby is used in the wider world, it is commonly encountered at the heart of web-based applications, the most famous example of which is the early iterations of social media platform Twitter.
+When it comes to the way that Ruby is used in the wider world, it is commonly encountered at the heart of web-based applications, the most famous example of which is the early iterations of the social media platform Twitter.

 In terms of complexity, Java is probably the most challenging programming language for young learners to take on, although learning it will pay dividends in the long term.

-If your children are a little sceptical about tangling with Java at first, a good way of firing up their interest is to point out that Minecraft was originally coded using this language.
+If your children are a little skeptical about tangling with Java at first, a good way of firing up their interest is to point out that Minecraft was originally coded using this language.
 You could inspire the next generation of developers who can innovate and disrupt in much the same way as this indie stalwart-turned mainstream behemoth.

 Of course with the added effort required to learn Java, it is likely that younger people will need additional instruction and support to get over the initial speed bump to deeper understanding.
 Making use of the coding courses that are available both in-person and online is sensible because of this, and should be seen as an investment in the child’s future, as programming skills are becoming increasingly sought after across a range of industries and professional disciplines.